ElsaB/impact-annotator/data/annotate_with_oncokb_final_dataset/README.md

 * if `VEP_VARIANT_CLASS == "deletion"` → `In_Frame_Ins`
 * if `VEP_VARIANT_CLASS == "delins"` → `In_Frame_Del`

-Actually these subcases are useless, because oncokb-annotator consider all these variants as `Truncating mutations`.
+Actually these subcases are useless, because oncokb-annotator considers all these variants as `Truncating mutations`.